 Carlsbad, Ca 92008

-photo: Nathan Rupert via flickr
+photo: Nathan Rupert via Flickr

 8. Bring the minifigs.
-Psst… have your heard about the Minifigure trading?
+Psst … have you heard about the Minifigure trading?
 If not, we bet you and your little sidekick will think it’s the best thing to come along since Emmet’s double-decker couch.
 Just have your kiddo bring their old minifigures to the park, including all the parts and accessories, and they can trade them up for new ones.
 Every LEGOLAND employee (Hint: They’re called Model Citizens.
 Get it?) has a super cool LEGO name badge with minifigures fixed onto it.
 If your tyke wants one of the Model Citizen’s guys, they’ll gladly trade with them.
 You’ll also find trading posts throughout the park that offer armies of mini-men to trade for, and if your kiddo doesn’t have a minifigure for making a switcharoo, there are plenty available for purchase at LEGO stores throughout the park.

 9. Get there early!
 Chances are your bitty brick enthusiasts will be up by the crack of dawn and ready to go before you hit the button on the coffee maker, so why not take advantage of their excitement by heading to the park early?
 You’re likely to score parking that’s a stone’s throw from the premium spots (and just $15 versus $25), plus you will spend less time waiting at the entrance.
 The best part?
 Even though LEGOLAND officially opens at 10 a.m, the turnstiles are rolling by 9 a.m., and by 9:30 a.m. some of the rides at the front of the park are already going.

 10. Measuring up the rides.
 Most of LEGOLAND’s rides and attractions are geared for the entertainment of little kids ages 2 to 12, but if you’ve got an adrenaline junkie who has already taken on giant roller coasters and scream machines, the park will likely feel babyish to them.
 Still, there are a few great spots your older crew might try.
-The Knight’s Tournament ride is the most thrilling in the park, and gives riders the experience of what it feels like to be tossed and turned by a factory robot arm.
+The Knight’s Tournament ride is the most thrilling in the park and gives riders the experience of what it feels like to be tossed and turned by a factory robot arm.
 Kids ages 9 and older might also like to have a hand at building a programmable robot in the LEGO Mindstorms lab.
 Just be sure to sign them up early as spots are limited and do go quickly.
-Then, after all that constructing is done head next door to the Xbox WB Games Space to spend some time trying the latest and greatest with the gamers in your brood.
+Then, after all, that constructing is done head next door to the Xbox WB Games Space to spend some time trying the latest and greatest with the gamers in your brood.

 If you’ve got Littles tagging along on your adventure you’ll want to check how tall they are before you go.
 Many of the rides have minimum height restrictions starting at 34 inches, and some require an adult or at least a responsible big kid to ride along with.
 Even if you’re wee ones fall below the line, there’s still plenty of fun to be had – no rides necessary.
 Download LEGOLAND ‘s What to Do When You’re Two information brochure and be sure to bring it with you to the park.

-photo: Steve Jin via flickr
+photo: Steve Jin via Flickr

 11. Avoid the wait with Reserve-n-Ride.
 If you think you’ll need some good tactical maneuvers in order to avoid encountering a meltdown from waiting in long lines, here are a few solutions to try.
-LEGOLAND offers a Reserve-n-Ride system which allows you to hold a spot in line for their most popular rides without having to be in queue.
+LEGOLAND offers a Reserve-n-Ride system which allows you to hold a spot in line for their most popular rides without having to be in the queue.
 To set up a Reserve-n-Ride check out their website or visit the kiosk just inside the gates.
 When you purchase the pass, you’ll get to choose between reducing wait times by 25%, 50% or 90% for $25, $55 and $100 per person respectively.
 When you pick up your pass you’ll receive a nifty device that allows you to make a reservation for one ride at a time, from anywhere in the park.
 When it’s your time ride the device beeps to let you know, and you’re on your way.

 12. More tips on skipping the wait.
 To avoid long lines without having to pay reservation fees, you’ll need to plan ahead and be prepared to check out some of the non-ride attractions at the park.
 To start, when you arrive at the resort, head to the back and avoid the buildup for the Coastersaurus and Safari Trek.
 Also, if you must ride the Sky Cruiser, one of Legoland’s most popular attractions, be sure to do it when you first arrive.
 This elevated, pedal-powered coaster offers awesome panoramic views of Fun Town but is not worth waiting hours for.
 At mid-day, when the park is at its busiest, you’ll want to head into Fun Town and visit some of the areas less popular, but surprisingly enjoyable attractions, including the Lego Factory tour, Police and Fire Academy or DUPLO Playtown.
 You can also make your way over to the Imagination Zone where your kids will spend hours building and racing their own LEGO car.
 And don’t forget to check out Miniland, where your pint-sized squirt will love wandering along paths passing world-famous cities and attractions scaled to just about their height.

-photo: Chris Christian via flickr
+photo: Chris Christian via Flickr

 14. No outside food and drink.
 Outside food and drinks are not allowed in the park, but LEGOLAND does make exceptions for dietary restrictions and infants.
 There is a bag check at the entrance, but the staff typically turn the other cheek if you bring in your own water bottles and a couple of snacks in.
-And speaking of food, you’ll likely to find LEGOLAND’s dining choices are decent by theme park standards with options including pizza, burgers, hot dogs, as well as some specialty spots for BBQ, Ramen and healthy snack items.
+And speaking of food, you’ll likely to find LEGOLAND’s dining choices are decent by theme park standards with options including pizza, burgers, hot dogs, as well as some speciality spots for BBQ, Ramen and healthy snack items.
 Go ahead and splurge on those Granny’s Apple Fries for your crew and don’t forget the vanilla cream dipping sauce.
 They’re delish!

 15. Don’t skip Sea Life Aquarium.
 If you’ve never been before, the Sea Life Aquarium is definitely worth a visit.
 Although it’s a quick trip through the whole thing (typically an hour) it’s the perfect size for small attention spans.
 Most of the exhibits are indoors with the exception of the touch tanks, so it’s also a great way to escape warmer daytime temperatures.
 At the aquarium, you’ll see jellyfish, seahorses, eels and a Giant Pacific Octopus.
 There’s also a large underwater tunnel that wanders through the Lost City of Atlantis, a 200,000-gallon tank filled with sharks, rays, and tropical fish to give you a scuba diver’s perspective of these thrilling sea creatures.
 Kids can learn more about their favorite underwater animals during one of the special Tank Talks or Feeding Times, plus take part in an educational scavenger hunt to earn a special prize when they’ve found all the clues.